sfmcdg/awesome-salesforce-marketingcloud/README.md

 * [SFMC Postman](https://github.com/salesforce-marketingcloud/postman) - collection of Salesforce Marketing Cloud APIs in [Postman](https://www.getpostman.com/)

+---

+## More Awesome

+* [Awesome Emails](https://github.com/jonathandion/awesome-emails) - an awesome list of resources to build better emails.

 ## How to contribute

 We are just setting up and links will be added shortly.